rabingaire/learn_go/variable.md

     a = 10.5 // We cannot do this a is already defined as int so we can't reassign it to float

-    var a = 20 // We cannot do this a is already declared, we can't redeclared it again
+    var a = 20 // We cannot do this a is already declared, we can't redeclare it again

+    const pi = 3.14

+    pi = 4.14 // Error constant can't be redefined

 }
 ```